 Rich, creamy goodness filled with tender veggies, melty cheese, and loads of flavor.
 And they’re made with no butter, and don’t even require sour cream!
 So you can enjoy your huge cheesy potato (even as a side) without worries of your pants shrinking in the process.

-Here I had them with Lemon Herb Crab Cakes, roasted carrots with a honey-garlic-dijon dressing, and a whole grain roll.
-They also pair perfectly with roasted or seared meats, seafood, and they make a show-stopping holiday side dish!
+Here I served them alongside pan-seared scallops with a simple pan sauce and Dijon-thyme roasted carrots.
+They also pair perfectly with roasted or seared meats, any seafood, and they make a show-stopping holiday side dish!

 - 1 medium russet potato